wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/cartes-bancaires/_index.md

 ---
 title: 'Cartes Bancaires'
 weight: 50
-meta_title: "Payment methods Cartes Bancaires - MultiSafepay Docs"
+meta_title: "Payment methods - Cartes Bancaires - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
-layout: 'paymentdetail'
+layout: 'single'
 logo: '/logo/Payment_methods/Carte-Bancaire.svg'
-short_description: 'Enable a widely used co-branded credit card by Visa.'
+short_description: 'Visa-branded credit card in France.'
+aliases:
+    - /payment-methods/credit-and-debit-cards/cartes-bancaires/
 ---

+Cartes Bancaires is a popular Visa-branded credit card in France.
+An additional layer of security is provided by Verified by Visa (Visa's version of 3D Secure), which requires cardholders to verify their identity.